Jon-117/Jon-117/README.md

 - 🌱 I’m currently learning python, and I love it.

-- 💞️ I’m looking to collaborate on something that will help me learn more in Python, or generally more about any of the other interests listed above.
+- 💞️ I’m looking to collaborate on projects that will help me learn more in Python, or generally more about any of the other interests listed above.

 - 📫 How to reach me: email me at jkonoch@gmail.com